Animate Text in PowerPoint 2013

 Figure 5: Effect Options to be selected for the animation

 - This summons a multi-tabbed dialog box as shown in Figure 6.
+The name of this dialog box depends upon the animation you have selected / applied.

 Figure 6: Group text options for Text Animation